Animals Related Questions

 Ostrich

-Which mammal is recognized for using a pouch to carry its young?
+Which mammal is recognised for using a pouch to carry its young?

 Kangaroo